mcelhens/Jin_Yu_Comp_Biophysics/SARS-CoV-2_RdRp_Nucleotide_Fidelity/README.md

 # Example set of input files for simulation nucleotide fidelity of SARS-CoV-2 RdRp using dATP

-## Please be aware the reference structures and topology will be updated soon

-Current PDB is insufficient for easy simulation and will be dealt with as reasonable.
-Please contact Jin Yu in the meantime (updated 6 June 2024)

 ## Please include the following citations:

 ATP and Remdesivir-TP: